Freelance Writing for Beginners: 31 Things You NEED to Know

 Table it.

-It’s far more important to start actually looking for work than to get lost in the weeds setting up your website.
+It’s far more important to get your samples up and then start looking for work than to get lost in the weeds setting up your website.

 More reading: How to Choose a Theme for Your Freelance Portfolio Website